alexamist/conffit/README.md

   **c)** from running a rigid PES scan in Gaussian (see example of input for gaussian);

-Run fitting in 2 ways:
+--Run fitting in 2 ways:

   **d)** Fitting with paramfit, after running (in Gaussian) qm_inps generated in steps a) or b) (-F option);

   **e)** Fitting with paramfit, after running (in Gaussian) a rigid PES scan (-G option);

-Visualise structure quality with Scatterplots (-S option);
+--Visualise structure quality with Scatterplots (-S option);

-Visualise torsional barrier profile (-T option);
+--Visualise torsional barrier profile (-T option);